Haflier/hotel-management-system/README.md

 ## Running Without Docker

-If you want to run the API directly with the .NET SDK:
+The API can also be run directly using the .NET SDK.

 ```bash
 cd api